NepiRaw/Stremio-TVDB-addon/README.md

 ```

 > **Note:**
-> - The prebuilt image already contains all dependencies and starts the server automatically.
+> - The prebuilt image already contains all dependencies and the built frontend, and starts the server automatically.
+> - If you are building your own image (e.g., for development or custom changes), **make sure to build the frontend before starting the server**:
+>   1. Run `npm install` in the root.
+>   2. Run `npm run build` in the root (this will install and build the frontend automatically).
+>   3. Then start the backend server (the backend serves the built frontend from `frontend/dist`).
 > - If you want to use your own MongoDB instance for persistent caching, set `MONGODB_URI` in your `.env` file to point to your database (e.g., MongoDB Atlas or a local instance).
 This compose file does not run MongoDB by default.

 2. **Set up environment:**